You are on our United Kingdom site

 Notification of shifts

-The Employment Rights Bill will introduce the following rights and obligations:
+The ERA 2025 will introduce the following rights and obligations:

 The above provisions are aimed at ending one-sided flexibility, although employers will need to be organised with resourcing and have facilities to make payments for short notice changes to shifts – this may be more significant for large employers that employ flexible workers regularly (such as in retail and hospitality).

-The Employment Rights Bill will also repeal the Workers (Predictable Terms and Conditions) Act 2023, which would have introduced a new right to request a predictable working pattern.
+The ERA 2025 also repeals the Workers (Predictable Terms and Conditions) Act 2023, which would have introduced a new right to request a predictable working pattern.

 Application to agency workers

-The Government launched a Consultation in October 2024, asking for views on whether the provisions should apply to agency workers.
-The Response and amendments to the Employment Rights Bill confirm that these rights will be extended to qualifying agency workers in a similar way (although with some key differences to reflect the nature of this different arrangement).
-The amendments to the Employment Rights Bill clarify that:
+Following a Consultation in October 2024, the ERA 2025 extends these rights to qualifying agency workers in a similar way (although with some key differences to reflect the nature of this different arrangement) as follows:

 Guaranteed hours offers